menu icon

 Split the yarn into 2 balls (you really don't need much, just a couple arm spans of yarn) and double the yarn up so you will be working with 2 yarns not 1.
 Join the double stranded green yarn to one corner of the mouth and make a series of crochet chains.
 I made 150 chains, but you may need more or less depending on the length you are going for.
 Then join to the opposite side of the bag.
 Fasten off and weave in any yarn ends.

 Now the crochet orca bag should be done.
-I hope you enjoyed my killer whale crochet pattern!
+I hope you enjoyed my crochet orca pattern!

-If you have any black and white yarn leftover from the crochet orca pattern, you can try making my Crochet Houndstooth Scarf since it uses the same color yarn.
+If you have any black and white yarn leftover from the crochet orca pattern, you can try making my Crochet Houndstooth Scarf since it uses the same color yarn or my crochet panda pattern if you were wanting to make another black and white animal..

 Finished crochet orca bag purse.